-The proposed \$390 million development project will include a three-story gaming and entertainment facility of approximately 200,000 square feet featuring over 1,700 slot machines, 43 live table games, including poker, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,800 spaces.
-In mid-January 2014, the Company announced the commencement of construction activities at the site and it is anticipated that the facility will open in mid-2016.
-The Company currently provides financing to the Tribe in connection with the project and, upon opening, will manage and provide branding for the casino.
-The Company has a conditional loan commitment to the Tribe (that can be terminated under certain circumstances) for up to \$400 million and anticipates it will fund approximately \$390 million related to this development.
+Hollywood Casino Jamul - San Diego is a three-story gaming and entertainment facility of approximately 200,000 square feet featuring 1,731 slot machines, 40 live table games, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,800 spaces.
+In mid-January 2014, the Company announced the commencement of construction activities at the site.
+The facility opened to the public on October 10, 2016.
+The Company currently provides a portion of the financing to the Jamul Tribe in connection with the project and, following the opening, now manages and provides branding for the casino.

-The Company is accounting for the development agreement and related loan commitment letter with the Tribe as a loan (the "Senior Loans") with accrued interest in accordance with ASC 310, "Receivables."
-The Senior Loans represent advances made by the Company to the Tribe for the development and construction of a gaming facility for the Tribe on reservation land.
-As such, the Tribe will own the casino and its related assets and liabilities.
-San Diego Gaming Ventures, LLC (a wholly-owned subsidiary of the Company) is a separate legal entity established to account for the Senior Loans and, upon completion of the project and subsequent commencement of gaming operations on the Property, will be the Penn entity which receives management and licensing fees from the Tribe.
-The Company's Senior Loans with the Tribe totaled \$197.7 million and \$62.0 million, which includes accrued interest of \$13.9 million, and \$3.3 million, at December 31, 2015 and 2014, respectively.
-Collectability of the Senior Loans will be derived from the revenues of the casino operations once the project is completed.
-Based on the Company's current progress with this project, the Company's internal projections related to the profitability of this project and/or the timing of the opening are inaccurate, the Company may be required to record a reserve related to the collectability of the Senior Loans.
+The Company is accounting for the development agreement and related loan commitment letter with the Jamul Tribe as a loan (the "Loan") with accrued interest in accordance with ASC 310, "Receivables."
+The Loan represented advances made by the Company to the Jamul Tribe for the development and construction of a gaming facility for the Jamul Tribe on reservation land.
+As such, the Jamul Tribe owns the casino and its related assets and liabilities.
+Repayment of funds advanced to the Jamul Tribe is primarily predicated on cash flows from the operations of the facility.
+San Diego Gaming Ventures, LLC (a wholly-owned subsidiary of the Company) is a separate legal entity and, following completion of the project and subsequent commencement of gaming operations on the Property, is the Penn entity that receives management and licensing fees from the Jamul Tribe.
+The Company's Loan with the Jamul Tribe totaled \$197.7 million and \$62.0 million, which includes accrued interest of \$13.9 million, and \$3.3 million, at December 31, 2015 and 2014, respectively.